Simon vs. the Homo Sapiens Agenda: Film

 Love, Simon is the title of the film adaptation of the book.
 It stars Nick Robinson in the lead role, along with Katherine Langford as Leah, Alexandra Shipp as Abby, Jorge Lendeborg Jr. as Nick, Keiynan Lonsdale as Bram, and Jennifer Garner and Josh Duhamel as Simon's parents.
 Jack Antonoff produced the soundtrack.
 The film was released in the United States on March 16, 2018.

 Development of the film by production studio Fox 2000 was first reported in October 2015, with Elizabeth Berger and Isaac Aptaker signed to write the screenplay.
 Openly gay writer, director, and television showrunner Greg Berlanti directed the film.

 The film has grossed $66.3 million at the box office worldwide, against a production budget of $10–17 million.

 A television series titled Love, Victor, set in the same universe as the film, premiered on June 17, 2020, on Hulu, with Robinson serving as the series' narrator.

+Book banning controversy

+The book was banned from libraries in Davison Community Schools, Michigan, and Canyons School District, Utah.
+It is temporarily banned (pending investigation) in Escambia County Public Schools, Florida, and Texarkana Independent School District, Texas.